haskell/cabal/Cabal/doc/installing-packages.markdown

 ### Controlling Flag Assignments ###

-Flag assignments (see the [resolution of conditions and flags](#resolution-of-conditions-and-flags)) can be controlled with the followingcommand line options.
+Flag assignments (see the [resolution of conditions and flags](developing-packages.html#resolution-of-conditions-and-flags)) can be controlled with the following command line options.

 `-f` _flagname_ or `-f` `-`_flagname_
 :   Force the specified flag to `true` or `false` (if preceded with a `-`).
 Later